erithion/vocabulary-predict/eval_scripts/README.md

 </details>

 ## Summary
-Bigger values of gamma produce better learning curve, but worse prediction of neighboring words (generalisation) which was the key goal.
+Bigger values of gamma produce better learning curve, but worse prediction of neighboring words (generalisation) which was the ultimate goal.
 Thus chosen hyper-parameters of SVM gaussian krnl:
 * C = 1
 * gamma = 1e-2